kurtcms/vco-api-ent-edge-config/README.md

 VCO_TOKEN = '(redacted)'

 # Or the username and password
-VCO_USERNAME = 'kurtcms@gmail.com'
+VCO_USERNAME = 'kurtcms'
 VCO_PASSWORD = '(redacted)'
 ```

 ### Crontab

 By default the app is scheduled with [cron](https://linux.die.net/man/8/cron) to pull a copy of the config stack for all the SD-WAN Edges in the enterprise network every 15 minutes, with `stdout` and `stderr` redirected to the main process for `Docker logs`.

 Modify the `crontab` if a different schedule is required.